factoidforrest/anchor-alarm/README.md

 The device will alarm if it runs out of battery, loses the lock for over 10 seconds, or loses communications with the GPS.

-No attempts have been made to improve battery life.
-It could probably be improved significantly by putting the GPS/display/esp32 to sleep for appropriate intervals.
-It appears to only last about 4 hours at present, and so should be plugged in overnight to your phone charger on the boat.
+Only token attempts have been made to improve battery life.
+It could probably be improved significantly by putting the GPS/esp32 to sleep for appropriate intervals, but that's easier said than done.
+It appears to only last about 5 hours at present, and so should be plugged in overnight to your phone charger on the boat.

 See src/main.cpp for the sketch.
 Other files are simply tests/ scratchpads I used for debugging.
 There's also a lot of extra files in here because this was forked from the LilyGo sample project, since this board is nonstandard and needs a lot of custom stuff for the firmware to compile.
 Standard esp32s wont need that, you can just take the main.cpp sketch file.